 They soon reached the end of the corridor amid a hastily-assembling crowd.
 The doors up ahead must mark the entrance to that "tube shuttle" the Centaurian mentioned a moment ago.
 There was a lot to see and learn here, if only he had more time.

 Carter entered the conference room at the same time as the other four representatives, eyeing them as feverishly as they eyed him.
 Holsteader, the Alpha-Centauri-A-III born representative of that same triple-star system, rotated its eye turret until one of its three eyes stared right at him — and, Carter feared, through him.
-Krammer, representing the leading clan of CN Leonis, was new to him, and was pudgy even for a Centaurian.
+Krammer, representing CN Leonis, was new to him, and was pudgy even for a Centaurian.
 The four arms of this meter-and-a-third tall being betrayed its tension.
 Carter could almost hear what its thoughts must be: "Human scum, how dare your government even think of hiding your arsenal from us!"

 At least Håkan Brezhnev, the figurehead Ayatollah of Sirius, was a human — albeit an enigmatic one.
 But of all the system leaders gathered there, it was Yukariah Heap, the decades-long Chairholder of Human-Centauri, that frightened him the most.
 Human-Centaurians — particularly Human-Centaurian politicians — had a reputation for sincerity that just didn't make sense from the standpoint of diplomacy.
 How could you expect to get along with another star system if you told them everything?
 Yukariah Heap had been at every interstellar summit since Carter had been born, and that gentle Alpha-Centaurian still shook him to his core whenever he was in its presence.